Built

 sustainability committees have a joint effect on their CSR performance.

-Using hand-collected information on
+Using hand-collected information on sustainability

-with a third-party focused sustainability committee have better CSR
+focused sustainability committee have better CSR performance, while firms with

-performance, while firms with a stakeholder focused sustainability committee
+a stakeholder focused sustainability committee have worse CSR performance.
+In

-have worse CSR performance.
-In addition, the presence of a board-level
+addition, the presence of a board-level sustainability committee focused on

-sustainability committee focused on third-party interests and issues increases
+third-party interests and issues increases CSR strength for both prospectors

-CSR strength for both prospectors and defenders.
-It mitigates CSR concerns for
+and defenders.
+It mitigates CSR concerns for defenders and increased their

-defenders and increased their overall socially responsible performance.
+overall socially responsible performance.